Content Map Terms

 If you live in an area that gets snow and ice in the winter, have a family member or friend sprinkle salt or sand on slippery steps and sidewalks.

-- Carry a phone or medical alert device when outdoors.
+- Have a phone or medical alert device with you when outdoors.

 Then you can quickly call for help if you need it.

 Anne C. Poinier MD - Internal Medicine

 Elizabeth A. Phelan MD, MS - Geriatric Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.